Like all guitar players, I spend more time than I should thinking about tonewoods.

 Generally, the body of the guitar is probably not a place you’ll find jatoba.
 With the exception of some custom shops, rosewood has never been a popular choice for the body itself.

-So, is Jatoba Actually Any Good?
+So, Is Jatoba Actually Any Good?

 The age-old question: “is such-and-such good for my guitar?”
 Well, the only one who can really answer that is you!
 If you’re looking for a rosewood alternative that’s a little more aggressive, I’d say you’re heading in the right direction.